pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 - `useFilterContactPair` - Filter collision pairs and control solver behavior
 - `useFilterIntersectionPair` - Filter intersection pairs for sensors

+#### Filter Contact Pairs

+`useFilterContactPair` allows you to control how collisions are processed.
+The callback should return:
+- `SolverFlags.COMPUTE_IMPULSE` (1) - Process the collision normally
+- `SolverFlags.EMPTY` (0) - Ignore the collision
+- `null` - Let other hooks decide, or use default behavior

+#### Filter Intersection Pairs

+`useFilterIntersectionPair` controls which sensor intersections are detected.
+The callback should return:
+- `true` - Allow the intersection to be detected
+- `false` - Block the intersection

+If multiple hooks are registered:
+- For contact pairs, the **first hook that returns non-null wins**
+- For intersection pairs, the **first hook that returns false blocks** the intersection

 **Important:** To avoid Rust aliasing errors, you **cannot** access rigid body properties (like `translation()` or `linvel()`) directly during the physics step.
 Instead, cache the needed state before the step using `useBeforePhysicsStep`.

 🧩 See [useFilterContactPair docs](https://pmndrs.github.io/react-three-rapier/functions/useFilterContactPair.html) and [useFilterIntersectionPair docs](https://pmndrs.github.io/react-three-rapier/functions/useFilterIntersectionPair.html) for more information.